The Richmond Secondary Technology Education courses fit under the Applied Design, Skills and Technologies curriculum.

 These are excellent courses for students who want to extend what they learned in Introductory Metalwork or intend to go on the post-secondary trades training.
 This course teaches students how to safely and accurately operate lathes, milling machines, drill presses and bandsaws.
 All machine operations will be associated with projects.
 The course also allows students to become proficient in arc and oxy-acetylene welding and cutting.
 The shop has arc welding rooms, oxy-acetylene stations, lathes of various sizes, milling machines and drill presses, etc. This is a very well-equipped shop and students have an opportunity to develop excellent shop skills and computer machining is also explored.

-Drafting courses are highly recommended for all students interested in working with computers and technology or going into engineering, architecture, industrial or interior design, advertising or the trades.
-All courses are taught in a PC-based lab using AutoDesk software.
+Drafting and Computer Aided Design courses are highly recommended for all students interested in working with computers and technology or going into engineering, architecture, industrial or interior design, advertising or the trades.
+All courses are taught in a PC-based lab using AutoDesk software, 3D Printing, Laser Cutting and Vex Robots.

 This course provides an introduction to the fundamentals, standards and skills of CAD Drafting (Computer Aided Design).
-The course utilizes AutoCAD and Inventor to create orthographic projections, isometric drawings and solid models.
+The course utilizes AutoCAD to create drawings and solid models.
 In addition, 3D StudioMax is used to create complex modelling, animations and special effects.
-Video game coding and design is introduced, using the online game creator Scratch.
+Video game design is introduced, using the online game creator Scratch and an introduction to 3D Printing and the coding of VEX Robots using RobotC is also covered.

-This course can also be an introductory course for Grades 10, 11 or 12 and is an architectural drawing course in which the students produce a complete set of drawings for a house.
+This course is for students who have completed Drafting/CAD Introductory, but can also be the first Drafting/CAD course for Grades 10, 11 or 12 students.
+The focus of this course will be architectural design, and students will produce a complete and detailed set of drawings for a house.
 AutoCAD and 3D StudioMax are used extensively to create the drawings and animated walk-throughs.
-A model of the house is also built.
+A detailed model of a CAD designed house will also be built.

-This Computer Drafting and Design course builds on the skills and fundamentals taught in D&D Level 1 or D&D Level 2.
+This Animation course builds on the skills and fundamentals taught in CAD Intro or CAD Architectural/Level One.
 This course utilized 3D Studio in order to learn advanced modelling and scene creation skills.
-The use of special effects, scripts, and plugins like MassFX and Character Studio are learned in order to create major animation projects.
+The use of special effects, scripts, and plugins like MassFX and Character Studio are learned in order to create major animation projects that can be used for portfolios.
 Adobe Premiere is also utilized in order to edit all video as well as include sound effects.

-Industrial design courses are recommended to students interested in acquiring some of the skills and knowledge needed to pursue post-secondary training for careers as engineers, technicians, technologists and architects.
+These courses were formely known as Industrial Design courses at RHS and are recommended to students interested in acquiring some of the skills and knowledge needed to pursue post-secondary training for careers as engineers, technicians, technologists and architects.

 This course studies the elements of design and the design process.
-It provides students with opportunities to solve design problems and communicate design ideas with the aid of Computer Aided Drafting and 3-D Printing.
+It provides students with opportunities to solve design problems and communicate design ideas with the aid of CAD, 3-D Printing and Laser Cutting.
 Course content is centred around critical thinking, problem solving and group-based project work.
-A major component of this course is centred around the DX Canadian High School Design competition.
-Robotics and coding are also covered, using VEX and NXT robots to compete in classroom challenges.
+Robotics and coding are also covered, using VEX robots to compete in classroom challenges.
+At some point during the course students will be expected to enter an external design competition of their choice too.

-This course builds on the knowledge and skills acquired in Industrial Design 11.
-Course content remains focused on critical thinking, problem solving and group-based project work and a major component of this course is centred around the DX Canadian High School Design competition.
-Robotics and coding are used in more depth, including using VEX robots and RobotC programming language.
+This course builds on the knowledge and skills acquired in Engineering 11.
+Course content remains focused on critical thinking, problem solving, group-based projects and participation in an external design competition.
+Students will be challenged to study the course elements in more depth, including using VEX Robots and RobotC programming language, and design using 3D Printing and Laser Cutting.

 GRAPHICS & PHOTOGRAPHY